Skip to content

 Photo: Lyndsey Eden

-Cassia cinnamon is the most is the most frequently found in our supermarkets, and has a stronger smell and flavour in comparison to the Ceylon cinnamon.
-Both types of cinnamon have proven health benefits, however Cassia cinnamon can have harmful side effects when consumed in large doses.
+"There are two main types of cinnamon, Ceylon cinnamon and Cassia cinnamon, which both belong to the same family of plants, however have slightly different tastes.
+Cassia cinnamon is the most frequently found in our supermarkets, and has a stronger smell and flavour in comparison to the Ceylon cinnamon.
+Both types of cinnamon have proven health benefits, however, Cassia cinnamon can have harmful side effects when consumed in large doses," says Lily.

 Photo Credit: Daria Yakovleva